grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

 }
 ```

-The current notification count is not exposed anywhere.
-I am only passing the threshold that that the notification count needs to exceed.
-If I really wanted, I could introduce a collaborator interface for the counter, e.g. called `Counter`, give it methods like `Increment()` and `GetValue()` and the pass a mock from the Statement, but for me, if all I want is counting how many times something is called, I'd rather make it a part of the class implementation to do the counting.
+The current notification count is not exposed outside of the ObserverWithThreshold object.
+I am only passing the threshold that the notification count needs to exceed.
+If I really wanted, I could, instead of using an int, introduce a collaborator interface for the counter, e.g. called `Counter`, give it methods like `Increment()` and `GetValue()` and the pass a mock from the Statement, but for me, if all I want is counting how many times something is called, I'd rather make it a part of the class implementation to do the counting.
+It feels simpler if the counter is not exposed.

 ### Value object fields

 The counter from the last example was already a value, but I thought I'd mention about richer value objects.

+Consider a class representing a commandline session.
+It allows executing commands within the scope of a working directory.
+An implementation of this class could look like this:

 ```csharp
 public class CommandlineSession